22-10-2025

 - Reference sector: RAL dominates in construction, metal carpentry and industrial coatings; Pantone is the standard in the world of visual communication, packaging and fashion,

-- Type of substrate: RAL is optimized for opaque surfaces and industrial paints; Pantone offers variants for coated paper, uncoated paper, fabrics and plastics,
+- Type of substrate: RAL is optimised for opaque surfaces and industrial paints; Pantone offers variants for coated paper, uncoated paper, fabrics and plastics,

 - Cost: RAL is generally more accessible, while Pantone requires significant investments for different swatch books and software licenses,

-- Availability: RAL paints are easily available at any professional paint shop; Pantone colors often require specific formulations or premixed inks.
+- Availability: RAL paints are easily available at any professional paint shop; Pantone colours often require specific formulations or premixed inks.

 What is the difference between NCS and RAL?

-NCS and RAL represent two philosophically different approaches to color cataloging, both very widespread in Europe but with distinct organizational logics.
+NCS and RAL represent two philosophically different approaches to colour cataloging, both very widespread in Europe but with distinct organisational logics.
 RAL adopts a pragmatic classification system based on chromatic families and sequential numerical codes, without an underlying perceptual logic.
-NCS, on the contrary, builds its organization around the way the human eye perceives and categorizes colors.
+NCS, on the contrary, builds its organisation around the way the human eye perceives and categorises colours.

 This difference in approach is reflected in practical applications.
 RAL, with its long history and proven reliability in the industrial paint sector, is the first choice for those who need a solid and universally accepted reference.
 NCS, thanks to its structure based on perception, facilitates the creation of chromatic harmonies and is preferred by architects and designers working on environmental design.

-From a chromatic coverage perspective, NCS offers a wider range with over 1,900 shades in the complete system, while RAL Classic stops at 213 colors.
-However, both systems provide extended versions: RAL Design with 1,825 colors and NCS Index with 1,950 samples.
+From a chromatic coverage perspective, NCS offers a wider range with over 1,900 shades in the complete system, while RAL Classic stops at 213 colours.
+However, both systems provide extended versions: RAL Design with 1,825 colours and NCS Index with 1,950 samples.

 One aspect to consider is geographical distribution: RAL is dominant in Germany and Central Europe, while NCS enjoys greater popularity in Scandinavian countries and has a strong presence in the architecture sector internationally.
 Many professional paint shops are equipped to formulate in both systems, but immediate availability tends to favor RAL.